Patricia Kennedy Lawford: Early life

-Patricia Helen Kennedy was born in Brookline, Massachusetts.
+Patricia Helen Kennedy was born on May 6, 1924, in Brookline, Massachusetts.
 She attended Roehampton Sacred Heart Convent School (now Woldingham School) in London, and Maplehurst Sacred Heart Convent School in Bronxville, New York.
 In 1945, she received a bachelor of arts degree from Rosemont College, where she was active in both directing and acting in theatrical productions.

 She was considered the most sophisticated, yet also the most introverted, of her parents' five daughters.
 Since childhood she had a fascination with travel and Hollywood.
 In time, she would become a world traveler, so much so that, as a young girl, she was given assignments by the independent and foreign press to write of her travels.
 Her ongoing fascination with Hollywood was fueled by her father's stories and adventures there as a movie mogul heading RKO Pictures.
-After graduating from Rosemont College, she moved to Hollywood, in hopes of becoming a movie producer and director like her father.
+After graduating from Rosemont College, she decided to pursue her interest in theatrical activities.

+Career

 Her father apparently believed that she could do as much, once saying, "Pat is the one with head for business.
 She could really run this town if she put her mind to it."

-She worked as a production assistant on patriotic and religious productions such as singer Kate Smith's radio program and Father Peyton's Family Rosary Crusade.
-When she was 22 years old, Lawford was the producer of I Love to Eat, on NBC-TV; it was the first cooking program on network television.
+She began working as an assistant in NBC's New York production department.
+She then moved to Hollywood to work as an assistant for singer Kate Smith's radio program, and later for Father Peyton's Family Rosary Crusade.
+When she was 22 years old, Patricia was the producer of I Love to Eat, on NBC-TV; it was the first cooking program on network television.

 In her youth, Patricia befriended RMS Titanic survivor Edith Rosenbaum, and made Rosenbaum godmother to her children.

+Political involvement

+In addition to her work in show business, Patricia was a tireless supporter of her brothers' political campaigns.
+For John's congressional race in 1946, she and her sisters and mother held a number of "tea parties" around Boston in which they discussed John's boyhood and his World War II experience.
+During the 1960 presidential campaign, Patricia traveled around the country speaking on her brother’s behalf, and she would later play an active role in the presidential races of her brothers Robert and Ted.